toumorokoshi/disp/DESIGN.md

 * will install packages locally (Greyhawk as a language should disallow global packages).
 It should have a way to install CLIs though.

+## Casing: Types should be uppercase, type variables should be lowercase

+* functions with the Type in question should always return that type.